luc-constantin/luc-constantin/README.md

-- 👋 Hi, I’m Luc Constantin <br>
+# 👋 Hi, I'm Luc Constantin!
-- I started my dev journey at 42 of age in 2019<br>
-- I am a passionate JavaScript learner<br>
+# Welcome to my GitHub portfolio!

+## 🚀 About Me
+## I embarked on my development journey at the age of 42 in 2019.
+Starting this path later in life has given me a unique perspective and a deep appreciation for the art and science of coding.
+I bring a wealth of life experience to my projects, and I'm constantly looking for new challenges that push the boundaries of my knowledge and skills.

+### 💻 My Development Journey
+#### A Late Bloomer in Tech: My journey into tech started in 2019, at the age of 42.
+This late start has only fueled my passion and determination to make up for lost time.
+#### Passionate JavaScript Learner: JavaScript has captured my interest above all.
+I'm fascinated by its versatility and power in web development.
+I spend a significant amount of my time mastering this language, exploring its nuances, and creating dynamic, interactive web experiences.
+#### Web Development & More: Besides JavaScript, I've been honing my skills in other areas of web development, including HTML, CSS, and PHP.
+I'm also proficient in WordPress, creating custom themes and plugins to enhance website functionality and user experience.
+#### Continuous Learning: I'm a firm believer in lifelong learning.
+The tech field is ever-evolving, and staying current is crucial.
+I regularly update my skills through courses, tutorials, and hands-on projects.
+### 🌐 Social Media
-- 📫 You can find me on <a href="https://twitter.com/accolades_dev"> Twitter</a> where I hang out most of my time when it comes to Social Media
+I believe in the power of community and networking.
+You can find me on Twitter and LinkedIn, where I hang out most of my time when it comes to social media.
+It's a great place to connect, share knowledge, and stay updated with the latest in tech.

+### 📫 Get in Touch!
+Interested in collaborating on a project, or just want to say hi?
+I'd love to hear from you!
+The best way to reach me is through my Twitter or LinkedIn.

 <!---
 luc-constantin/luc-constantin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.